frogeducation/themebuilder/README.md

 * Embed all your fonts
 * Check font colours
 * Don’t use JavaScript
-* Will work in anything above IE7, so test accordingly
+* Will work in IE8 and above, so test accordingly

 If you need anymore information, email <a href="mailto:victoria.baron@frogtrade.com">Victoria Baron</a>.